Student Spotlight: Roxanne Peterson

-In earning her Associate in Applied Science degree, Peterson also conquered another fear – earning a college degree while having dyslexia.
+In receiving her Associate in Applied Science degree, Peterson also conquered another fear – earning a college degree while having dyslexia.

 “I never thought college was a possibility for me because I have dyslexia, making school fairly difficult,” she said.
 “College of DuPage has transformed this fear into a learning opportunity.
 My dream of a higher education has come true as a result of the resources and professors who care and value student success and achievement.”

-In 2014, Peterson was named one of COD’s Outstanding Graduates.
-She will continuing her education, pursuing a bachelor’s degree in Healthcare Management through COD’s 3+1 program with Concordia University.
-Her goal is to work in a hospital setting as a registered dental hygienist.
+In 2014, Peterson was named one of COD's Outstanding Graduates.
+She will continuing her education and is looking at both a bachelor’s degree in Healthcare Management through COD’s 3+1 program with Concordia University and dental school.

 “I cannot thank College of DuPage enough, and I especially want to thank Professors Barbara Czahor, Patricia Belmonte, and Lori Drummer.
 Their constant support allowed me to pursue an exciting new career.”